Improving Generalization and Convergence by Enhancing Implicit Regularization: Introduction

 \textbf{Sharpness-aware minimization.} IRE shares the same motivation as SAM in enhancing sharpness regularization, although their specific approaches differ significantly.
 It is worth noting that the per-step computational cost of SAM is twice that of base optimizers.
 Consequently, there have been numerous attempts to reduce the computational cost of SAM~\citep{kwon2021asam, liu2022towards, du2021efficient, mi2022make, mueller2024normalization}.
 In contrast, the per-step computational cost of IRE is only approximately 1.1 times that of base optimizers (see Table \ref{table: running time}).
 Moreover, we provide both theoretical and experimental evidence demonstrating that the mechanism of IRE in boosting sharpness regularization is nearly orthogonal to that of SAM.

-(Momentum) SGD~\citep{sutskever2013importance,nesterov1983method} and its adaptive variants like Adagrad \citep{duchi2011adaptive}, RMSProp~\citep{tieleman2012lecture}, and Adam~\citep{kingma2014adam} have been widely used in DNN training.
+{\bf Optimizers for large language model (LLM) pre-training.} (Momentum) SGD~\citep{sutskever2013importance,nesterov1983method} and its adaptive variants like Adagrad \citep{duchi2011adaptive}, RMSProp~\citep{tieleman2012lecture}, and Adam~\citep{kingma2014adam} have been widely used in DNN training.
 Despite the efforts in designing better adaptive gradient methods~\citep{liu2019variance,luo2019adaptive,heo2020adamp,zhuang2020adabelief,xie2022adaptive,xie2022adan}, AdamW(Adam+decoupled weight decay)~\citep{loshchilov2017decoupled} has become the default optimizer in LLM pre-training.
 Recently,~\cite{chen2024symbolic} discovered Lion by searching the space of adaptive first-order optimizers;~\cite{liu2023sophia} introduced Sophia, a scalable second-order optimizer.
 In this paper, we instead empirically demonstrate that IRE can accelerate the convergence of AdamW in the pre-training of Llama models.